Reduction of the GPW Group’s costs of supervision over the capital market

 GPW as the organiser of WIBID and WIBOR reference rate fixings

-In 2016, GPW decided to take over the functions performed by the Financial Markets Association ACI Polska as the organiser of WIBID and WIBOR reference rate fixings.
 The decision of GPW to take over the functions of the organiser of reference rate fixings followed a proposal extended by the Association ACI Polska to GPW.
-ACI Polska decided no longer to perform the functions of the organiser in view of Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, which takes effect in early 2018.
+ACI Polska decided no longer to perform the functions of the organiser in view of Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, which took effect in early 2018.
 The Regulation defines the three main categories of indices and imposes requirements on the entities which calculate the indices depending on such classification.
 In view of the Regulation, the Association ACI Polska decided that it would be unable to meet its requirements and approached GPW with a proposal to take over the functions of the organiser of WIBID and WIBOR reference rate fixings.
 Following an analysis, GPW decided to accept ACI Polska’s proposal.

 GPW’s decision to take over the organisation of WIBID and WIBOR rate fixings is an important step in its history.
 While GPW previously focused on trade in capital and commodity market instruments, it now expands to financial market services.